Chemistry, Biochemistry - Master Programme

 The programme has strong ties with research.
 All of the teaching staff are researchers, and the course content is continuously adapted based on current research.
 The Department of Chemistry is characterised by a broad spectrum of basic research and applied research, as well as close contact with industry and external research centres.
 Lund is also home to two unique research facilities – the MAX IV Laboratory and the ESS (European Spallation Source) neutron source, the latter of which is currently being constructed.
 The facilities offer applications in many areas of chemistry.
 The language of instruction is English in the Master’s programme.

 You can influence and plan your study design to a large extent.
 During the first semester you will initially take a course on molecular driving forces and chemical bonding, or a course on experimental protein chemistry.
 You will thereafter study structural biochemistry.
-In the spring semester you can choose e.g. molecular microbiology or genetic analysis as well as advanced biochemistry.
+In the spring semester you can choose e.g. molecular microbiology or molecular biotechnology as well as advanced biochemistry.

 In the second academic year you can add more courses depending on the scope of your degree project.
 The degree project can be worth 30, 45 or 60 credits and is conducted in a research team or at a company.
 If you decide to do a degree project worth less than the maximum number of credits, you can do a second project.
 The Master’s programme offers the option of doing an internship, which can provide valuable professional contacts during the programme.